roberto-a-uribe/MS-Azure-Tenant-Demo/Azure-Entra-Hybrid-SYNC/README.md

 ### ⚙️ In this exercise, I configured Entra Connect to synchronize users from an on‑premises Microsoft Windows Active Directory environment operating in hybrid mode.
-After the synchronization completed, I verified that the users from the local AD domain (BERTO.LOCAL) were successfully synced to the RUAIT Azure subscription.
+After the synchronization completed, I verified that the users from the local AD domain (BERTO.LOCAL) were successfully synced to the RUAIT Azure Entra ID subscription.

 #### Step 1 - Review current status